ManiPose: Manifold-Constrained Multi-Hypothesis 3D Human Pose Estimation: Experiments

-Following~\cite{holmquist2023diffpose,rommel2023diffhpe}, we also assess the bilateral symmetry of predicted skeletons through the \emph{Mean Per Segment Symmetry Error} (MPSSE) in mm:
+Following~\cite{holmquist2023diffpose,rommel2023diffhpe}, we also assess the bilateral symmetry of predicted skeletons through the Mean Per Segment Symmetry Error (MPSSE), in mm:

-where $\mathcal{J}_\text{left}$ denotes the set of indices of left-side joints and $\zeta$ maps left-side joint indices to their right-side counterpart.
+where $\mathcal{J}_\text{left}$ denotes the set of indices of left-side joints and $\zeta$ maps left-side joint indices to their right-side counterparts.

-\myparagraph{Multi-hypothesis setting.} One must decide how to use multiple hypotheses (MH) to compute the previous metrics.

-The most widely used approach~\cite{li2019generating, li2020weakly,oikarinen2021graphmdn,sharma2019monocular,wehrbein2021probabilistic, holmquist2023diffpose} is the \emph{oracle} evaluation, \ie, using the predicted hypothesis closer to the ground truth (\ie, Eq.\,\eqref{eq:wtaloss} in the case of MPJPE).
-This metric makes sense for MH methods as it measures the distance between the target and the discrete set of predicted hypotheses.
-It is hence aligned with the existence of many possible outputs for a given input.
+\myparagraph{Multi-hypothesis evaluation protocol.} One must decide how to use multiple hypotheses to compute the metrics.
+The dominant approach~\cite{li2019generating, li2020weakly,oikarinen2021graphmdn,sharma2019monocular,wehrbein2021probabilistic, holmquist2023diffpose} is the \textbf{oracle} evaluation, \ie, using the predicted hypothesis closer to the ground truth (\ie, Eq.\,\eqref{eq:wtaloss} for MPJPE).
+That makes sense for multi-hypothesis methods, as the oracle metric measures the distance between the target and the discrete set of predicted hypotheses.
+It aligns with the idea of many possible outputs for a given input.

-Hypotheses can also be \emph{aggregated} into a final hypothesis, \eg, through unweighted or weighted averaging as in Eq.\,\eqref{eq:hyp-aggr}.
-The latter has the disadvantage of falling back to a one-to-one mapping scheme, which is precisely what we want to avoid when working in a MH setting.
+Hypotheses can also be \emph{aggregated} into a final pose, \eg, through unweighted or weighted averaging (using predicted scores).
+The latter has the disadvantage of falling back to a one-to-one mapping scheme, which is precisely what we want to avoid in a multi-hypothesis setting.

-We hence report both oracle and aggregated metrics in our experiments, favoring oracle results.
+We report both oracle and aggregated metrics in our experiments, favoring oracle results.